adimiko/TransactionalBox/documentation/docs/introduction.md

 ![AddToOutbox](assets/AddToTransport.png)
 </div>

-1. In a separate process, Outbox gets messages.
-2. Then add them to the transport.
+After hook, outbox marks and gets messages from storage.
+Then adds them to the transport and marks as processed.
-3. Then processed messages are clean up.

 ### Inbox
 :::info